-Our Shelter Program is run out of the H.S.
-Lopez Family Foundation Center of Opportunity, where over 30 nonprofits and social service organizations work together to holistically address mental, physical, and spiritual issues so that guests can find long-term success and healing.
-The Center of Opportunity is a collaborative campus that offers access to medical, dental, and mental health care; transitional housing; veterans, government, and children’s services (including child care); and so much more.
+Our Shelter Program is located at the H.S.
+Lopez Family Foundation Center of Opportunity, where over 30 social service organizations work together to holistically address mental, physical, and spiritual issues so that guests can find long-term success and healing.
+The Center of Opportunity is a collaborative campus that offers access to medical, dental, and mental health care; employment; veterans, government, and children’s services; and so much more.
 Learn more about the Center of Opportunity and Partnering Organizations.

 Eligibility and Intake

-Shelter guests must be clean and sober, and are accepted based on bed availability.
+Shelter guests must be sober and not using any illegal substances.
+Guests are accepted based on bed availability and without discrimination.

 Our shelter is wheelchair accessible.
 However, shelter guests must be able to get around and care for their daily needs (dress, shower, eat, etc.).

 Intake is at 8 a.m. on Mondays, Tuesdays, and Wednesdays.

 “I was able to heal.
 They worked with me, at my pace.”

 – Deidra, Former Guest

 Our faith-based recovery program helps men and women struggling with addiction uncover underlying issues that led to their addiction and homelessness.
 We work with each person individually because each person’s journey is unique.
 For some, this is a quick process and for others, it could take several months or longer.
 Our goal is to help our guests achieve lasting restoration and peace so they are able to lead fulfilling productive lives.